1952 World Series

-The 1952 World Series featured the 3-time defending champions New York Yankees beating the Brooklyn Dodgers in seven games.
-The Yankees won their 4th consecutive title, tying the mark they set in 1936–1939 under manager Joe McCarthy, and Casey Stengel became the second manager in Major League history with 4 consecutive World Series championships.
-This was the Yankees' 15th World Series championship win, and the 3rd time they defeated the Dodgers in 6 years.
+The 1952 World Series featured the three-time defending champion New York Yankees beating the Brooklyn Dodgers in seven games.
+The Yankees won their fourth consecutive title, tying the mark they set in 1936–1939 under manager Joe McCarthy, and Casey Stengel became the second manager in Major League history with four consecutive World Series championships.
+This was the Yankees' 15th World Series championship win and the third time they defeated the Dodgers in six years.

 In Game 7, the Yankees' second baseman Billy Martin made a great catch, preserving the Yankees' two-run lead.
-Also, the home run hit by Mickey Mantle during the 8th inning of Game 6 was significant because it was the first of his record 18 career World Series home runs.
+Also, the home run hit by Mickey Mantle during the eighth inning of Game 6 was significant because it was the first of his record 18 career World Series home runs.

 Summary

 Matchups

 In 1952 the Dodgers, led by manager Chuck Dressen, paced the NL in runs scored (775), home runs (153) and stolen bases (90).
 Duke Snider, Jackie Robinson and George Shuba batted over .300, while Roy Campanella (97) and Gil Hodges (102) paced the team in RBIs.
 The Dodgers had no dominant pitchers with Carl Erskine (2062/3) the lone pitcher with over 200 innings and rookie Joe Black leading the team with 15 wins.
 Manager Dressen used 14 starting pitchers on the year, but as a unit, the pitchers combined to finish second in the NL in team ERA.
 Defensively, the Dodgers led the NL with a .982 fielding percentage, and Campanella gunned down 29 of 52 (56%) would-be base stealers.

 The Yankees, led by the effusive Casey Stengel, recovered from the retirement of Joe DiMaggio, and the loss of Bobby Brown, Jerry Coleman and Tom Morgan to the service.
 The Yankees matched the Dodgers in hitting as they finished first or second in the AL in runs scored, home runs, batting average, and slugging percentage.
 Mickey Mantle had a breakout season leading the Yankees in batting (.311), and slugging (.530).
 Yogi Berra led the Yanks in runs (97), HRs (30) and RBIs (98).
 The Yankees had a pitching staff that led the AL in ERA (3.14).
 Allie Reynolds led the team with 20 wins and led the league with 2.08 ERA.
 Casey Stengel rotated his pitchers all year with seven having at least 12 starts, but none working more than 35 games.
 Defensive standout Phil Rizzuto led AL shortstops with 458 assists and made only 19 errors.